Shaunticlair/ml-textbook/README.md

 # ml-textbook

-If you are looking for the textbook itself, you will find it in the "chapters pdfs" folder.
+If you are looking for the textbook itself, you will find it in the "chapter pdfs" folder.
 Source .tex files are stored in the "chapters" folder.

 ---------------